zzhangjii/learning-library/oci-library/Foundational/Identity_Access_Management/IAM_HOL.md

 ![]( img/image006.png)

 **3** - Now, let’s **create a policy** that gives your group permissions in your assigned compartment.
-For example, creates a policy that gives permission to compartment OCI-Demo to members or group oci-group:
+For example, creates a policy that gives permission to compartment Demo to members or group oci-group:

    a) On the **Menu** click **Identity**, and then click **Policies**.

-   b) On the left side, select your **OCI-Demo** compartment.
+   b) On the left side, select **Demo** compartment.

    c) Click **Create Policy**.